 Psychological Hazards refer to elements, conditions, situations, and the organizational environment that can cause stress or harm an individual’s mental well-being.
 These hazards can manifest in various ways, from organizational structures and interpersonal relationships to the demands of a particular job.
 Unlike physical hazards, which are often tangible and more easily identified, psychological hazards are intangible, making them harder to pinpoint and address.

-Importance of Addressing Psychological Hazards:
+Importance of Addressing Psychological Hazards

 - Employee Well-being: An employee’s psychological well-being is intrinsically valuable.
 Just as we prioritize physical health, mental health should receive equal attention.
-Mentally well employees are likelier to enjoy their work, find meaning in their roles, and maintain good relationships with colleagues.
+Mentally good employees are likelier to enjoy their work, find meaning in their roles, and maintain good relationships with colleagues.

 - Productivity: Psychological distress can decrease concentration, motivation, and overall productivity.
 By addressing psychological hazards, companies can maintain high efficiency and effectiveness.